 Corporate Value Creation

-Today, the cost of capital will be a critical variable in determining whether we’re creating value or not.
-Now, this is an extremely important issue because, at the end of the day when capital is provided to the company, the capital providers expect a return, and whether or not you’re creating value needs to be related to the return required by those capital providers.
-And we’re going to get a little bit fancier than this, but, but in fact, if you keep that very basic idea in mind then you will have gone a long way towards where we’re going.
-Because at the end of the day we’re not going to say something that is far more sophisticated that the return that you need to get out of the projects in which you invest needs to be higher than the cost of raising the capital to invest in those projects that we’re actually considering.
-So the whole issue of value creation goes through, one way or another, comparing the return that we get from all the corporate activities with the cost of raising capital in order to invest in all those products and services that corporations actually sell.
+Today, the cost of capital will be a critical variable in determining whether we are creating value or not.
+Now, this is an extremely important issue because, at the end of the day when capital is provided to the company, the capital providers expect a return, and whether or not you are, creating value needs to be related to the return required by those capital providers.
+And we are going to get a little bit fancier than this, but in fact, if you keep that very basic idea in mind then you will have gone a long way towards where we are going.
+Because at the end of the day we’re not going to say something that is far more sophisticated than the return that you need to get out of the projects in which you invest needs to be higher than the cost of raising the capital to invest in those projects that we’re actually considering.
+Therefore, the whole issue of value creation goes through, one way or another, comparing the return that we get from all the corporate activities with the cost of raising capital in order to invest in all those products and services that corporations actually sell.